 Silent treatment is definitely NOT a thing in China!

 Paying the bill in China, whether you’re dating in China or you’re with friends, always ends up in a vicious argument or competition of who gets to swipe their WeChat first.

 Especially if you’re eating with Chinese people.

 Arguing to pay the bill is something you’ll see Chinese people do on a daily basis.

 Because of this, it is expected that the girl will pay.

 Of course, it depends on your situation (who is working more etc) but generally, it will be kept like this.
 I have many Chinese female friends who say that with some of their boyfriends, even long-term ones, they never once paid the bill – and they never planned to.

 I’m not going to lie.
 I like to be treated to dinner.
-But I also understand that

-	many girls don’t like this, and many like to split.
+But I also understand that many girls don’t like this, and many like to split.
 But for me, I don’t mind.
-In

-	fact, I really enjoy it.
+In fact, I really enjoy it.

-	However, I am not like many Chinese girls who will expect the bill to be paid.

-	I’ll often offer and also pay myself (although for this you may need to steal

-	their phone or wallet – literally did this once).
+Personally, I’ll often offer and also pay myself (although for this you may need to steal their phone or wallet – literally did this once).